ProvidenceGeeks/website-api-events/README.md

 # website-api-events

 ## Overview
-Backend RESTful API for managing event data to be consumed by clients, like the website-frontend.
+Backend RESTful API for managing event data to be consumed by clients, like *website-frontend*.
 Built with Java and Spring Boot.

 ## Project Setup